-It’s not an easy task because they have already visited the holy trinity of the Fisherman’s Bastion, the ruin pubs and the Parliament and they have been here several times, and we locals either don’t know what to say because we are not tourists in our own city or because we don’t think that everyday life can be exciting.
-But.
+Often they have already visited the holy trinity of the Fisherman’s Bastion, ruin pubs and the Parliament, if they have been here several times.
+Locals don’t always know what to say because they are not tourists here, so here are a few top tips from expats in the loop.

 1. District eight, blessed a thousand times